Transactional Analysis Psychotherapy

 Transactional analysis therapists take the view that we are all capable of living the life that we want as opposed to some predetermined path.
 They find ways that our potential is being limited by repetitive patterns or unconscious thoughts that come from our past and help us to change these restrictive ways of thinking.

-Therapy sessions typically explore how a person’s personality has been shaped by their experiences, especially those of their childhood.
+Therapy sessions typically explore how a person’s personality has been shaped by their experiences, especially those from their childhood.
 This helps shed light and understanding upon problematic feeling and habits, which can then be changed to achieve better outcomes.
 The therapist uses a number of questioning techniques to guide the conversation.

 During transactional analysis psychotherapy, your therapist will help you find ways to solve your current problems.
 You can also develop useful everyday tools, which can be used to find future solutions, so that you can maintain independent control over your life in the future.